Image translation: History

 Combining the text scanner function with machine translation technology was first made by US company RantNetwork who in July 2007 started selling the Communilator, a machine translation application for mobile devices featuring the Image Translation functionality.
 Using the built-in camera, the mobile user could take a picture of some printed text, apply OCR to recognize the text and then translate it into any one of over 25 language available.

 In April 2008 Nokia showcased their Shoot-to-Translate application for the N73 model which is capable of taking a picture using the device's camera, extracting the text and then translating it.
 The application only offers Chinese to English translation, and does not handle large segments of text.
 Nokia said they are in the process of developing their Multiscanner product which, besides scanning text and business cards, would be able to translate between 52 languages.

 Again in April 2008, Korean company Unichal Inc. released their handheld Dixau text scanner capable of scanning and recognizing English text and then translating it into Korean using online translation tools such as Wikipedia or Google Translate.
 The device is connected to a PC or a laptop via the USB port.

 In February 2009, Bulgarian company Interlecta presented at the Mobile World Congress in Barcelona their mobile translator including image recognition and speech synthesis.
 The application handles all European languages along with Chinese, Japanese and Korean.
 The software connects to a server over the Internet to accomplish the image recognition and the translation.

 In May 2014, Google acquired Word Lens to improve the quality of visual and voice translation.
 It is able to scan text or picture with one's device and have it translated instantly.

 Since the OCR has been improving many companies or website started combining OCR and translation, to read the text from an image and show the translated text.

-In August 2018, an Indian company created ImageTranslate.
-It is able to read, translate and re-create the image in another language.